Applied Science Commons is organized by continually updated thematic collections—available individually or as a package.

 Explore our applied science collections

-Applied Science Commons brings this authoritative grey literature into your institution's academic workflow.
-It’s designed to complement, not duplicate, your existing databases.
-Where platforms like Web of Science, Scopus, and PubMed index the peer-reviewed literature, Applied Science Commons captures what they miss—the reports, case studies, and real-world evidence that increasingly sit alongside journal articles in the citations of serious research.
+Most of this important, non-traditional literature sits outside mainstream academic discovery services.
+It's hard to find, difficult to cite, and at risk of disappearing.
+Applied Science Commons brings it into your institution's academic workflow.
+Where platforms like Web of Science, Scopus, and PubMed index the journal literature, Applied Science Commons captures what they miss—the real-world evidence cited in serious research.

-Sources—government agencies, research institutes, universities, hospitals, professional associations, think tanks, industry bodies, corporations, and independent consultancies—all with global coverage
+Draw on content from think tanks, industry bodies, corporations, and independent consultancies—all with global coverage

 Why is it called a Commons?

 Because the best knowledge resources are built together, not in isolation.
 Applied Science Commons is shaped by the community that uses it.

-Librarians, researchers, and content owners help us identify valuable material we might otherwise miss—organizations whose reports deserve wider visibility, content at risk of disappearing behind broken links or institutional closures, and collections held by universities or research bodies that are suitable for indexing.
+Tell us about organizations whose reports deserve wider visibility, content at risk of disappearing behind broken links or institutional closures, and collections held by universities or research bodies.

 Collaborate on coverage